Can’t Hear Anyone In Valorant? Try these Solutions

 3. Power Cycle Your Router

-Many Valorant players have also reported that restarting the Rebooting of the router has helped their game to become lag-free and stable.
+Many Valorant players have reported that simply rebooting the router made the game more stable and reduced lag.

 4. Perform A Clean Boot

-If you still have network-related errors or voice bugs in Valorant, try to perform a clean boot of your PC as it clears the Random Access Memory (RAM) and removes unnecessary third-party applications from running, which helps the game to perform better and without any glitches overall.
+If you still have network errors or voice chat bugs in Valorant, try to perform a clean boot of your PC.
+This clears up background apps and services that you don’t need, frees up RAM, and can help the game run without glitches.

 5. Change Windows Compatibility Settings

-1. Navigate to Valorant’s installation location (Default: C:\Riot Games\VALORANT\live)
+1. Go to Valorant’s installation folder (Default: C:\Riot Games\VALORANT\live)

 2. Right-click on VALORANT.exe and select Properties